Klarrio/ttn-aws-workshop/README.md

 26. **Source record S3 backup** => `Enabled`.
 This is were you configure that the raw ingested data set should be stored on S3 as well.
 27. **Backup S3 bucket** choose **Create new**
 28. **S3 bucket name** => `ttn-workshop-raw-data-<unique-id>` <br>
-`Note`: An S3 bucket must be globaly unique
+`Note`: An S3 bucket must be globally unique
 29. Choose **Create S3 bucket**
 30. Notice that the create S3 bucket is automatically selected as the **Backup S3 bucket**
 31. **Prefix** => keep the default (don't change)